 We are fighting to stop the world’s largest proposed fracked gas-to-methanol refinery.

-A subsidiary of the Chinese Academy of Sciences called Northwest Innovation Works proposes building two of the world’s largest fracked-gas-to-methanol refineries in Kalama, WA and Port Westward, OR.
+A company called Northwest Innovation Works proposes building two of the world’s largest fracked gas-to-methanol refineries in Kalama, WA, and Port Westward, OR.
 Methanol is a chemical used to make plastic or burned as a fuel.
-A single refinery could consume 320 million cubic feet of fracked gas per day, more than all other industrial uses in the State of Washington combined.
-Each refinery would emit more than 1 million tons of greenhouse gases from the smokestacks alone—and emit up to 7 million tons when “upstream” methane leakage is considered.
+A single refinery could consume 320 million cubic feet of fracked gas per day, more than all other industrial uses in Washington combined.
+Each refinery would emit more than 1 million tons of greenhouse gases from the smokestacks alone—and emit up to 7 million tons when accounting for “upstream” methane leakage and “downstream” combustion of the methanol.